vjotchere/detroit-spiritual-healing-services/README.md

 # detroit-spiritual-healing-services

+A command line interface application that allows an organization/business to manage the schedules and appointments of it's employees and clients, respectively.

 ## Overview

 You run a software development agency.
 A client of yours, Detroit Spiritual Healing Services, has asked you to build an application to help manage its operations.